 The Most Sustainable European Capital of Culture project promotes sustainable event production in Northern Ostrobothnia.
-The goal is for environmentally sustainable operating models to be used in events throughout the region, when Oulu aims to become the European Capital of Culture in 2026.
+The goal is for environmentally sustainable operating models to be used in events throughout the region by 2026, when Oulu will be the European Capital of Culture.

 Public events, festivals and conferences are encouraged to do their bit so that Oulu becomes carbon neutral by 2040.

 Oulu Event Services and the Most Sustainable European Capital of Culture project have published a list of tips to help event organisers reduce their carbon footprint.

 Choose a place that is easily accessible by public transport or even by bike.

 If your event is held outdoors, make sure you can bring the necessary infrastructure on-site.
 Heavy structures and transports cannot be brought into soft terrain.